Participer au site avec un Tip

 particularly useful when the function has many minima separated by large

 barriers.
-See the Cambridge Cluster Database
+See the `Cambridge Cluster Database

-http://www-wales.ch.cam.ac.uk/CCD.html for databases of molecular systems
+<https://www-wales.ch.cam.ac.uk/CCD.html>`_ for databases of molecular

-includes minimization problems exceeding 300 degrees of freedom.
+database includes minimization problems exceeding 300 degrees of freedom.

-See the free software program GMIN (http://www-wales.ch.cam.ac.uk/GMIN) for
+See the free software program `GMIN <https://www-wales.ch.cam.ac.uk/GMIN>`_

-a Fortran implementation of basin-hopping.
+for a Fortran implementation of basin-hopping.
 This implementation has many

-different variations of the procedure described above, including more
+variations of the procedure described above, including more

 advanced step taking algorithms and alternate acceptance criterion.